ithinkdancan/custom-sidebars/readme.txt

 = Everything is working properly on Admin area, but the site is not displaying the sidebars.
 Why? =

- You are probably are using a theme that doesn’t load dynamic sidebars properly or doesn’t use the wp_head() function in its header.
-The plugin replace the sidebars inside that function, and many other plugins hook there, so it is [more than recommended to use it](http://josephscott.org/archives/2009/04/wordpress-theme-authors-dont-forget-the-wp_head-function/).
+ You are probably using a theme that doesn’t load dynamic sidebars properly or doesn’t use the wp_head() function in its header.
+The plugin will replace the sidebars inside that function, many other plugins also hook there, so it is [more than recommended to use it](http://josephscott.org/archives/2009/04/wordpress-theme-authors-dont-forget-the-wp_head-function/).

 = It appears that only an Admin can choose to add a sidebar.
 How can Editors (or any other role) edit customs sidebars? =